Kotlin/KEEP/proposals/kdoc/links-to-extensions.md

 * [Swift](https://www.swift.org/documentation/docc/)
     * Extensions are declared in `unnamed` blocks
     * Generics have different semantics/syntax for structs and protocols
-    * Referencing extensions is possible in the same way as in Kotlin
+    * Referring to extensions is possible in the same way as in Kotlin
-    * Mostly tries to resolve those references, which can be called in code (resolved by compiler)
+    * Mostly tries to resolve those links, which can be called in code (resolved by compiler)
     * When there are generics involved results are not always predictable and `Docc` works inconsistently comparing to `XCode`